KALKI16108/cirvion/SEO_IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-CIRVION website has been comprehensively optimized for **technical SEO excellence** with specific focus on:
+AIFLOWIX website has been comprehensively optimized for **technical SEO excellence** with specific focus on:

 1. **Local SEO Dominance:** Mumbai-first approach with proper geo-signaling
 2. **Rich Snippet Eligibility:** 4 essential schemas deployed for enhanced SERPs